Madhurichalam1308/MVFTechTest_Madhuri_Solution/Readme.md

 - Deploy to Netlify afer completing these improvements

 # Design Idea
-Used a simple HTML
+Used a simple HTML for the webpage design and the code for the ogic is embedded as a Javascript within the HTML

 # Running locally and Setup
 1. Clone this repository

-# How To Run (Locally)

-# Running Tests after Setup is complete
+2. Run the Homepage.html using any browser